Jocelyn Eide Jocelyn Eide

 Rebrand + voice system

 IAF supports people who rely on infusion therapy—patients and caregivers living with ongoing logistical and emotional strain.
 They brought us in to reimagine how the organization presents itself so it could do its work better: build community, reduce friction, and speak with enough credibility to influence partners, stakeholders, and policymakers.
-The rebrand needed warmth without softness—and authority without coldness.
+The rebrand needed warmth without softness.

 Creative Content